Bruno Moreschi

 Bruno Moreschi is an artistic researcher.
 PhD in Arts from the State University of Campinas (Unicamp), with passage at the Uniarts Helsinki.

-Since 2023, he has been a fellow conducting research at LIAS – Leuphana University Institute for Advanced Studies and guest lecturer at the same university.
+Since 2023, Bruno has been a fellow conducting research at LIAS – Leuphana University Institute for Advanced Studies and guest lecturer at the same university.
 He was recently a researcher at the Collegium Helevticum, the joint Institute for Advanced Studies of ETH, University of Zurich, and ZHdK.
-He also has teaching experience at Unicamp and the University of São Paulo, where he created and coordinated the Group on AI and Art (GAIA), supervising students and researchers from different areas in
+He also has teaching experience at Unicamp and the University of São Paulo, where he created and coordinated the Group on AI and Art (GAIA), supervising students and researchers from different areas in projects related to critical study of data and algorithms.

 Moreschi has had experience organizing artistic and research residencies / workshops for almost a decade, especially as a senior researcher at the Center for Arts, Design and Social Research (CAD+SR).
 He is or has been a member of groups such as Tierra Común, Fapesp Thematic Project Digital Collections and Research: Art, Architecture, and Design; and Histories of AI: A Genealogy of Power (University of Cambridge).

 Also he has published articles in journals such as AI & Society, New Media & Society, International Journal of Heritage Studies, ARTMargins, British Society for the History of Science and Ruukku.
-Moreschi supervises and co-supervises undergraduate, master's and doctoral students at different universities such as Leuphana University and HfK Bremen.

-Since 2023, he has been a fellow conducting research at LIAS – Leuphana University Institute for Advanced Studies and guest lecturer at the same university.
+Since 2023, Bruno has been a fellow conducting research at LIAS – Leuphana University Institute for Advanced Studies and guest lecturer at the same university.
 He was recently a researcher at the Collegium Helevticum, the joint Institute for Advanced Studies of ETH, University of Zurich, and ZHdK.
-He also has teaching experience at Unicamp and the University of São Paulo, where he created and coordinated the Group on AI and Art (GAIA), supervising students and researchers from different areas in
+He also has teaching experience at Unicamp and the University of São Paulo, where he created and coordinated the Group on AI and Art (GAIA), supervising students and researchers from different areas in projects related to critical study of data and algorithms.

 Moreschi has had experience organizing artistic and research residencies / workshops for almost a decade, especially as a senior researcher at the Center for Arts, Design and Social Research (CAD+SR).
 He is or has been a member of groups such as Tierra Común, Fapesp Thematic Project Digital Collections and Research: Art, Architecture, and Design; and Histories of AI: A Genealogy of Power (University of Cambridge).

 Also he has published articles in journals such as AI & Society, New Media & Society, International Journal of Heritage Studies, ARTMargins, British Society for the History of Science and Ruukku.
-Moreschi supervises and co-supervises undergraduate, master's and doctoral students at different universities such as Leuphana University and HfK Bremen.